 Puppy housebreaking may be a dirty task.
 When the puppy errs, you must have patience.
 A puppy’s advantage is that he is a clean slate and can be socialized and trained to blend in perfectly with your family.
 You don’t need to be concerned about getting him to give up harmful behaviors.

 Adopting an adult dog from a shelter, foster home, or breed rescue organization is an alternative.
 An older dog can typically be left alone for extended periods because they are already housebroken.
 With an adult dog, you are immediately aware of the size, temperament, level of activity, and personality that you are getting.

-Consider these factors before deciding whether should I get an older dog.
+Consider these factors before deciding whether I should get an older dog.
 You are unaware of the dog’s past, which may have involved events that resulted in the dog needing to be saved or abandoned.
-Adult dogs can acquire behavioral problems as a result of past mistreatment or neglect.
+Adult dogs can acquire behavioral problems due to past mistreatment or neglect.
 You and your new adult dog may need some time to build a trusting relationship.